Best Compressor Pedal Expert Guide (2024)

 • Nifty Controls - more tone options than similarly sized pedals

-The Wampler Mini Ego is a downsized version of the Wampler Ego Compressor pedal, used to great success by country-guitar hero Brad Paisley.
+The Wampler Mini Ego is a downsized version of the Wampler Ego Compressor pedal, used to great success by country players like Brad Paisley.

-It actually has all of the controls found on its bigger brother.
-But it ditches variable controls for the “Tone” and “Attack” knobs in favor of two on/off switches.
+It has all of the controls found on its bigger brother.
+The variable controls, for the “Tone” and “Attack” knobs, however, were replaced by two on/off switches.
 And it also features the same build quality and good parameter adjustments as other Wampler pedals.

-The Mini Ego has a very transparent sound, similar to its bigger sibling, but with less complex controls.
+The Mini Ego has a very transparent, natural compression, similar to its bigger sibling, but with simpler controls.
 I love its compact size, freeing up precious pedalboard real estate for other effects.
 Ease of use I also commend, while having extra switches allow for a bit more control that's not usually available in pedals of its size.

 Specifications